Share This

 Community Involvement

-Between 2006 and 2014, I served on the executive committee of the Concord Substance Abuse Coalition, including a number of years as the organization’s vice president.
-Previously, I also served on the board of the Friends of Forgotten Children.
+In the past, I have been a board member of the Friends of Forgotten Children.
 I co-founded and was co-chairman of the Concord Taxpayers Association with former judge and former U.S. Rep. Chuck Douglas until May 2011.

 I am also a 2007 graduate of Leadership Greater Concord, a program offered by the Greater Concord Chamber of Commerce, and participate in a number of activities with the chamber when I have time.